richafnu/Viva/Viva/engage/manage-security-and-compliance/manage-data-compliance.md

 - **Public community or storyline conversations detected with keywords**: the email body contains the conversation, and any associated replies along with the name of the community/storyline.

 - P**rivate community conversations detected with keywords**: the email provides a link to the conversation and the community where it was detected.
-Moderators can view the conversation by selecting the message link; those moderators have access to the community’s conversation only when they are a member.
+Moderators can view the conversation by selecting the message link; those moderators have access to the community’s conversation only when they're a member.

-As part of our continued investment in security, we are making the following improvements to email notifications:
+As part of our continued investment in security, we've added the following improvements to email notifications:

-- Only Entra ID-backed email addresses within your tenant will be supported as email recipients.
+- Viva Engage supports only Entra ID-backed email addresses within your tenant as email recipients.
 Consumer email addresses (such as Gmail) aren't supported.
-Unsupported email addresses will receive a prompt to change to a compatible email address.
+Unsupported email addresses receive a prompt to change to a compatible email address.

 - Private messages between individuals won't be detected by the keyword alert system.
 These messages are confidential and must be discovered through appropriate compliance solutions, such as e-discovery, when necessary.